maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 - Set CPU architecture: SafeApp APIs support only x64 architecture for desktops.
 So set the CPU architecture to x64 in project build configuration.
 - Install MaidSafe.SafeApp package: Install the latest version of [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) package using NuGet package manager.

-## Connecting to Test SAFE Network
+## Connecting to Live SAFE Network

 To be able to connect to the SAFE Network, a SAFE application needs to get an authorisation from the user, this is achieved by sending an authorisation request to the Authenticator (safe browser in this case).